Karwaan

-Karwaan (/hi/) is a 2018 Indian Hindi-language road comedy-drama film written by Bejoy Nambiar and directed by debutant Akarsh Khurana for producers Ronnie Screwvala and Priti Rathi Gupta.
+Karwaan (/hi/) is a 2018 Indian Hindi-language road comedy-drama film written by Bejoy Nambiar and directed by debutant Akarsh Khurana.
 The film stars Dulquer Salmaan (in his Hindi film debut), Irrfan Khan (in his penultimate film) and Mithila Palkar in lead roles.
 It was released on 3 August 2018.

 Plot

 Avinash Rajpurohit works for an IT company in Bengaluru.
 He is dissatisfied with his job and his boss, and was forced into it by his father Prakash, whom he did not have a good relationship with, and who was unsupportive of Avinash's passion for photography.
 One night a travel agency calls him to inform him that his father has died in a bus accident while travelling Gangotri, and that the body will be dispatched to him.
 He takes delivery of a corpse and hands it over to his van driver friend Shaukat.
 As they are about to cremate it, they discover that it is the body of an old woman.
 Avinash is informed that the corpse with him is that of the mother of Tahira, a widow who lives in Kochi, and that Prakash's corpse and personal effects are with her.
 The two decide to travel to Kochi to exchange the corpses.

 Avinash and Shaukat set out when Tahira calls them, saying that her teenage daughter Tanya has gone incommunicado, possibly due to shock after hearing her grandmother's news.
 They go to Tanya's college in Ooty, where Avinash meets her trying to leave the hostel.
 Initially she is aloof and irritable, angering Shaukat, but he agrees to take her along.
 En route, they discover that along with the corpse is a box containing the personal effects of Latha Nambiar of Kottayam, who was also killed in the accident, but are told there that Latha's niece is getting married in Kumarakom.
 At the wedding, as Avinash and Tanya spend time with the groom, a gang of goons, which had been demanding payment from Shaukat for long, make off with his van.
 Avinash, Shaukat and Tanya—along with the wedding's aged shehnai-player, who impressed Shaukat—chase it but in vain.